 Since these studies all other investigations by the University of Westminster have consistently shown that towels, both continuous roller towels and paper, perform significantly better than warm air dryers in terms of speed, drying efficiency, hand hygiene and bacterial contamination.
-However, until this present study, the performance of a jet air dryer had not been investigated by the University nor compared to other hand drying methods.
-The main aims of this study were to:
+However, until 2008 and this present extension of that study (Redway & Fawdar, 2008), the performance of a jet air dryer had not been investigated by the University nor compared to other hand drying methods.